-Ex-Dallas Officer Who Killed Neighbor In Upstairs Apartment Is Found Guilty Of Murder
+Ex-Dallas Officer Who Killed Man In His Own Apartment Is Found Guilty Of Murder

 Guyger called 911 and told the operator over and over: "I thought it was my apartment."

 The case transfixed observers around the country for the delicate questions it presented.
 Was the shooting a noncriminal accident equal to a "tragic mistake," as Guyger's lawyers argued?
-Or were Guyger's mistakes so reckless that they constituted manslaughter, or so intentionally negligent that it amounted to murder?
+Or were Guyger's mistakes so reckless that they constituted manslaughter, or so intentional that it amounted to murder?

-In deciding that she was guilty, the jury, about half of whom were African American, sided with the prosecution.
+In deciding that she was guilty, the jury, about half of whom were African American, sided with the prosecution's argument for murder.

+Under Texas law, convicting a defendant of murder requires proving someone intentionally killed another person, as opposed to manslaughter, in which prosecutors have to show someone was killed because of recklessness.

-Others have described the facts of the case as the latest example of a white police officer killing an unarmed black man.
+Some have described the facts of the case as the latest example of a white police officer killing an unarmed black man.
 Civil rights groups rallied behind Jean, a native of the Caribbean island of St. Lucia.
 And many police officers came to the defense of Guyger, who was fired nearly three weeks after the shooting.

 During her testimony, Guyger seemed to cast aside race as a factor.
 The encounter was "not about hate," she said.
 "It's about being scared."